ComputationalMaterials/ComputationalMaterials.github.io/_posts/2018-08-25-sponsor-CM@B.md

 tags: [ 'sponsorship' ]
 ---

-## Sponsor Computational Materials at Berkeley
+## Sponsor CM@B

-If your company or organization is interested in sponsoring CM@B or hosting an event with our members, please get in touch with our chair, [John Dagdelen](jdagdelen@berkeley.edu).
+If your company or organization is interested in sponsoring *Computational Materials at Berkeley* or hosting an event with our members, please get in touch with our chair, [John Dagdelen](jdagdelen@berkeley.edu).